barberd/altair-cpm-serialdisk/README.md

 # License

 Original code by Don Barber is licensed under GPL version 3.

+CPM Code is effectively public domain; see http://cpm.z80.de/license.html for specifics.

-Other code is subject to the original authors and release license.
+Other code is subject to the original authors copyrights and their respective licenses.

 # Similar software
 Drivewire for the Color Computer https://sites.google.com/site/drivewire4/